Plan an AMAZING 3 days in San Francisco with our complete city guide inc. where to stay, eat, things to do & day trip ideas (+ insider tips!)

 Crissey Field also has an excellent view of the opening to the San Francisco Bay and Golden Gate Bridge.
 There’s usually a food truck or two posted up on the weekends here as well.

-And not too far from the stretch of shore along the Bay is the hidden gem, the Lyon Street Steps.
+And not too far from the stretch of shore along the Bay is a SF hidden gem: the Lyon Street Steps.
 As you make your way up the 322 steps to the top you’ll be treated to some unique views of the city: the Palace of Fine Arts, the stretch of the San Francisco Bay, and the gorgeous mansions of the Pacific Heights district.

 San Francisco has one of the world’s oldest and largest Chinatowns.
 The San Francisco Chinatown was established in 1848 and has played an integral part in the history, culture, and livelihood of Chinese immigrants.